Panasonic Lumix S5 II Review

 Panasonic Lumix S5 II For Photography

-About three months ago I had a short but pretty serious fling with the idea of getting a Leica SL2-S as I currently do not have a full-frame camera in my arsenal.
-For various, and mostly monetary reasons, this idea did not pan out.
+About three months ago, I had a short but pretty serious fling with the idea of getting a Leica SL2-S, as I currently do not have a full-frame camera in my arsenal.
+This idea did not pan out, mostly for monetary reasons.

-Entering this Panasonic Lumix S5 II review I was mainly curious to see if the S5 would offer a legitimate alternative to the SL2-S, and see how I would get along with it as a potential full-frame option.
+Entering this Panasonic Lumix S5 II review, I was mainly curious to see if the S5 II would offer a legitimate alternative to the Leica SL2-S and how I would get along with it as a potential full-frame option.

-In video circles, the Lumix S5 II is regarded as a solid option but as a still shooter only, video specs are less important and I wanted to test drive the S5 for photography and namely see how it would work when used with adapted lenses.
+In video circles, the Lumix S5 II is regarded as a solid option.
+However, as a still shooter only, video specs are less important.
+I also wanted to test drive the S5 II for photography and see how it would work with adapted lenses.

 The Panasonic Lumix S5 II with a Nikkor 50mm f/1.4 AI-S and G&F Concept adapter

-Thanks to Panasonic Canada for kindly lending me the Panasonic Lumix S5 II over a couple of weeks in late July.
+Thanks to Panasonic Canada for lending me the Panasonic Lumix S5 II for a couple of weeks in late July.

-I used the S5 II, like I use my Fujifilm APS-C and GFX cameras, for general travel style and street photography in and around Vancouver.
+I used the S5 II, like my Fujifilm APS-C and GFX cameras, for general travel style and street photography in and around Vancouver.

 The lenses used for this review were the Panasonic Lumix S 20-60mm f/3.5-5.6, Nikon Nikkor 50mm f/1.4 AI-S, Voigtländer Nokton 55mm f/1.2 SL IIs, and Voigtländer Ultron 75mm f/1.9 MC.
 Thanks to Julian and Kyle for lending me the proper adapters.